dmlc/xgboost/doc/build.rst

 .. note:: Faster distributed GPU training with NCCL

-  By default, distributed GPU training is enabled and uses Rabit for communication.
-For faster training, set the option ``USE_NCCL=ON``.
-Faster distributed GPU training depends on NCCL2, available at `this link <https://developer.nvidia.com/nccl>`_.
-Since NCCL2 is only available for Linux machines, **faster distributed GPU training is available only for Linux**.
+  By default, distributed GPU training is enabled with the option ``USE_NCCL=ON``.
+Distributed GPU training depends on NCCL2, available at `this link <https://developer.nvidia.com/nccl>`_.
+Since NCCL2 is only available for Linux machines, **Distributed GPU training is available only for Linux**.

   .. code-block:: bash